Ridoyabdulla/dmoney-newman/README.md

 # dMoney User Integration Testing

 ## Project Summary
 dMoney is a money transaction system, where user can send money, cashin money, cashout and more ! here i have created integration where dMoney admin can create some role like Customer, Agent , Marchent.
-Here i have added some test cases for user manipulation.
+Here I have added some test cases for user manipulation.

 ## Technology:
 - postman